 AGILE TEST STRATEGY

 With the advent of Agile methodology, preparing a Test Strategy has become a challenging task for the testing team as a whole.
-While all sprints cannot be accounted for in a Test Strategy due to time constraints, a high level Test Strategy provides a guideline for the agile teams.
-Typically this should include a Release Plan(or a Test Plan), Individual Sprints(which include estimation of the tasks, unit testing, integration testing, feature testing, manual/automation testing, non functional testing among others) and Release (which define the exit criterion for a project and final release and deployment).
+While all sprints cannot be accounted for in a Test Strategy due to time constraints, a high-level Test Strategy provides a guideline for agile teams.
+Typically this should include a Release Plan(or a Test Plan), Individual Sprints(which include estimation of the tasks, unit testing, integration testing, feature testing, manual/automation testing, and nonfunctional testing among others) and Release (which define the exit criterion for a project and final release and deployment).
 Most importantly, the agile Test Strategy should be prepared in such a manner that is easily adaptable to the progressive changing nature of the project.

-Rarely does a project succeed without a well designed Test Strategy.
+Rarely does a project succeed without a well-designed Test Strategy?
 The possibility of missing any test activity is very low when there is a proper Test Strategy in place.
-The key to a Test Strategy is to maintain the flexibility in the complete process and at the same time not changing the dynamics of the testing activity.
-This helps to achieve highest possible quality especially with rapidly evolving/changing environments.
+The key to a Test Strategy is to maintain flexibility in the complete process and at the same time not change the dynamics of the testing activity.
+This helps to achieve the highest possible quality, especially with rapidly evolving/changing environments.

 Wow that was unusual.
 I just wrote an very long comment but after I clicked submit my comment didn’t appear.
 Grrrr… well I’m not writing all that over again.
 Regardless, just wanted to say excellent blog!